 In 2022, Orange County had 6,483 housing permits in 2022: 2,906 permitted single-family units and 3,577 multi-family units.
-Orange County's early role as a bedroom community for Los Angeles manufacturing and office workers has had long lasting implications including a mix of housing which is focused on single-family arrangements.
+Orange County's early role as a bedroom community for Los Angeles manufacturing and office workers has had long lasting implications including a large proportion of single-family housing.
 While Orange County has a lower proportion of single detached homes at 49.7 percent compared to 57.2 percent for the state, it has higher proportion of single attached housing units as well as housing units with 5+ units.
 While it has made some progress, Orange County must build more multi-unit housing structures in order to address its chronic shortage of workforce housing.

 Since 2010, the proportion of renter-occupied housing in Orange County has been gradually increasing while owner-occupied housing has been gradually declining.
-The percentage of renter-occupied housing grew from 40.8 percent in 2010 to 43.5 percent in

-2021, while owner-occupied housing declined from 59.2 percent of total housing units to 56.5 percent.
+The percentage of renter-occupied housing grew from 40.8 percent in 2010 to 43.5 percent in 2021, while owner-occupied housing declined from 59.2 percent of total housing units to 56.5 percent.

-Orange County and California Median Home Prices, 2010 -2022
+Orange County and California Median Home Prices, 2010-2022